-Preferred Unit Activity
+Preferred Stock Activity

-During 2007, the holders of 289,090 Series I preferred units exercised their rights to exchange the preferred units for shares of Simon Property's Series I preferred stock; we redeemed 5,000 units of Series I preferred units for cash; we issued 478,144 units as a result of the conversion of 606,400 6% Convertible Perpetual Preferred Units; and we issued 121,727 units as a result of the conversion of 160,865 Series D preferred units.
-During the fourth quarter of 2007, we redeemed two series of preferred units held by Simon Property in connection with the redemption of its 7.89% Series G Cumulative Redeemable Preferred Stock.
+During 2007, a total of 289,090 6% Convertible Perpetual Preferred Units were exchanged for an equal number of shares of Series I preferred stock; we redeemed 5,000 units of Series I Preferred Units for cash; we issued 51,987 shares of common stock to holders of Series I preferred stock who exercised their conversion rights; we issued 478,144 units as a result of the conversion of 606,400 6% Convertible Perpetual Preferred Units; and we issued 121, 727 units as a result of the conversion of 160,865 7% Cumulative Convertible Preferred Units; and we redeemed 7,266 8% Cumulative Redeemable Preferred Units for cash.
+On October 2, 2007, we redeemed all 3,000,000 shares of the 7.89% Series G Cumulative Redeemable Preferred Stock with proceeds from the issuance of a new series of preferred stock, which we then repurchased prior to year end.